Getting Images into Photoshop – Complete Guide

-In this chapter, we take you through each of them.
-We start in Lesson 1 by learning how to set Photoshop as our default image editor in Windows 10.
-Lesson 2 covers how to set Photoshop as your default image editor in Mac OS X. In Lesson 3, you'll learn how to create new Photoshop documents from scratch, while Lesson 4 shows you how to open existing images in Photoshop.
-Lesson 5 is all about Adobe Bridge, the file browser included with Photoshop, and why it's a better way to select and open your images.
-The only problem with Bridge is that it can sometimes open a file in the wrong program.
-We learn how to easily fix that in Lesson 6.
+In this chapter, I take you through each of them.
+We start in lesson 1 by learning how to set Photoshop as our default image editor in Windows 10.
+And in lesson 2, we learn how to set Photoshop as your default image editor in Mac OS X. Lesson 3 shows you how to create new Photoshop documents from scratch, and in lesson 4, you'll learn how to open existing images in Photoshop!

-In Lesson 7, you'll learn how to open images directly into Photoshop's powerful image editing plugin, Camera Raw.
+In lesson 7, you'll learn how to open images directly into Camera Raw, Photoshop's powerful image editing plugin.
 And, if you're an Adobe Lightroom user, you'll want to learn how to move your images from Lightroom into Photoshop for further editing.
-Lesson 8 covers how to move raw files from Lightroom to Photoshop, while Lesson 9 shows you how to move JPEG files between Lightroom and Photoshop.
-Finally, in Lesson 10, we finish off this chapter by learning how to close our images in Photoshop, including how to close all open images at once!
+Lesson 8 covers how to move raw files from Lightroom to Photoshop, while lesson 9 shows you how to move JPEG files between Lightroom and Photoshop.
+And finally, in lesson 10, we finish off this chapter by learning how to close our images in Photoshop, including how to close all open images at once!

-Need print versions of our tutorials?
-All of our Photoshop tutorials are now available as print-ready PDFs!
+Need printable versions of these tutorials?
+All of our Photoshop tutorials are now available to download as PDFs!
 Let's get started!

 Be the first the know when new tutorials are added!

 Some of the lessons in this chapter build on previous lessons.
 If you haven't already, be sure to read through Chapter 1 - Getting Started with Photoshop before starting Chapter 2.